BBVA/spark-benchmarks/docs/TestDFSIO.md

 a result, if it runs at least one map task per node on the cluster, it will write out data evenly assuring correct locality.

 The test consists of two phases: *write* and *read*.
 The *read* phase does not generate its own files.
-For this reason, it is a convenient practice to first run a *write* test and the follow-up with a *read* test, while using the same parameters as during the previous run.
+For this reason, it is a convenient practice to first run a *write* test and then follow-up with a *read* test, while using the same parameters as during the previous run.
+TestDFSIO is designed in such a way that it will use 1 map task per file, i.e. it is a 1:1 mapping from files to map tasks.
+Splits are defined so that each map gets only one filename, which it creates or reads.

 In the *write* phase, firstly, the test creates a specific number of control files with the name and the file size of the resulting files the test will write subsequently.
-It then reads the control files and writes random data in each file up to the size indicated while collecting metrics for each task.
+It then reads the control files and writes random data in each file, up to the size indicated, while collecting metrics for each task.
 In the *read* phase, the control files are read again, and the data written to the files are read sequentially using a ring buffer.

 Each of the phases is executed in a different Spark job, so their execution requires multiple jobs to be deployed in an orderly fashion.